Who We Are

 • Patricia Cassano, Ph.D., Director of Division of Nutritional Sciences, Professor in DNS and Weill Medical School

-• Wendy Kozlowski, M.S., Librarian I at the Cornell University Library and Research Data Management Services group coordinator
+• Wendy Kozlowski, M.S., Director, Research Data and Open Scholarship at the Cornell University Library and Cornell Data Services group coordinator

 • Peter Paradise , M.B.A., M.S., Associate Dean, Office of Finance and Administration in CALS